Mission

 Motivation

-We believe that the conservation of Mount Nittany, and the work of inspiriting the natural and cultural landscapes through experience, friendship, and knowledge, are essential for the thriving of all those past, present, and future who dwell near the gentle show of the Mountain.
+We believe that conserving Mount Nittany and inspiriting the cultural and natural landscapes through experience, friendship, and knowledge is essential for the thriving of Central Pennsylvanians, Penn Staters, and others who may dwell near the gentle shadow of the Mountain.

 History

-As a public charity, the preservation of Mount Nittany for future generations of Centre Countians, Penn Staters and other lovers of the outdoors is our primary mission.
+As a public charity, the Mount Nittany Conservancy exists to conserve the Mountain for all generations of Central Pennsylvanians, Penn Staters, and other friends of nature.

-With more than eight miles of volunteer-maintained trails and scenic views, Mount Nittany offers a unique setting for local recreation.
-Since 1981, the Mount Nittany Conservancy has been working hard to protect Mount Nittany from commercial and residential development by acquiring land and maintaining existing lands for the benefit of the public.
+Mount Nittany offers a distinctive setting for local recreation, with scenic views and more than eight miles of volunteer-maintained trails across more than 800 pristine acres.
+Since 1981, the Mount Nittany Conservancy has been working to protect Mount Nittany from commercial and residential development by acquiring land, obtaining easements, and maintaining existing lands for the benefit of the public.

-To learn more (and see a trails map), download our brochure, Mount Nittany: A Symbol of our Pride.
+To learn more, read Conserving Mount Nittany: A Dynamic Environmentalism or see our brochure, Mount Nittany: A Symbol of our Pride.